facebookincubator/velox/velox/docs/develop/scalar-functions.rst

 dictionary or constant encoded.
 However, a deterministic function that takes a single argument and has default null behavior is guaranteed to receive its only input as a flat or constant vector.
 By default, a function is assumed to be deterministic.
-If that’s not the case, the function must override isDeterministic method to return false.
+If that’s not the case, VectorFunctionMetadata's deterministic must be set to false when such function is registered.

 .. code-block:: c++

-    bool isDeterministic() const override {
-      return false;
-    }
+    exec::registerVectorFunction(
+      "plus_random",
+      PlusRandomIntegerFunction::signatures(),
+      std::make_unique<PlusRandomIntegerFunction>(),
+      exec::VectorFunctionMetadataBuilder().deterministic(false).build());

 Note that :ref:`decoded-vector` can be used to get a flat vector-like interface to any vector.
 A helper class exec::DecodedArgs can be used to decode multiple arguments.